 Although an alcohol detox timeline may differ per individual, there is a fairly consistent timeline that most people in detox follow.
 The timeline looks like this:

-If you are a heavy drinker who consumes alcohol nearly every day, then it will only take a few hours for you to start experience mild to moderate withdrawal symptoms.
+- First Six to Twelve Hours: If you are a heavy drinker who consumes alcohol nearly every day, it will only take a few hours to start experiencing mild to moderate withdrawal symptoms.
 They may range from vomiting to fatigue, irritation, or cramping.
 These are tolerable symptoms that you should be able to get through easily.

-Over the next three days, you can expect your alcohol withdrawal symptoms to increase in intensity.
+- Twelve to 30 Hours: Over the next three days, you can expect your alcohol withdrawal symptoms to increase in intensity.
 You may continue to vomit or dry heave.
-In addition, your irritability may turn into severe anxiety or depression.
-It is crucial to prepare addiction therapy services ahead of time in case symptoms of anxiety or depression appear.
+Also, your irritability may turn into severe anxiety or depression.
+It is crucial to prepare addiction therapy services ahead of time if symptoms of anxiety or depression appear.
 The worst withdrawal symptoms may include delirium tremens, hallucinations, severe cravings, sweating, or chills.

 Can I Speed Up Detox?